Lbrooks13/Guess-the-number---PP2/README.md

 Guess the number is a fun guessing game where you try to out-smart the computer.
 The computer will randomly pick a number between 1 and 100 and it's your job to guess what it's thinking.
 Don't worry!
 It'll help you along the way with hints, and if you're successful you can log your score!

+This is a fun, interactive game for all ages that provides engaging gameplay for all ages!

 ![Am i responsive](https://i.ibb.co/Cz46D0t/pp2-responsive-scrnsht.png)